moin-t/Mathematical-Context-of-Common-ML-Models/report.md

 \|TQ-TU\|_\infty\leq\gamma\|Q-U\|_\infty.
 $$

 Thus $T$ is a contraction for $\gamma<1$.
-The space of finite Q-tables is complete, so the Banach fixed-point theorem gives a unique fixed point $Q^*$.
+The space of finite Q-tables is complete, so the Banach fixed-point theorem gives a unique fixed point $Q^{*}$.
 Repeated Bellman updates converge to it.
 The code uses this result to compute an exact numerical benchmark.

 ### 2.3 Q-learning